mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 ## A brief introduction to the odML data format

-As previously reported (Grewe et al., 2011)[Grewe] odML[odML] is a data format designed to thoroughly document diverse metadata.
+As previously reported (Grewe et al., 2011)[Grewe] odML[odML] is a data format designed to thoroughly document diverse metadata that comes with a freely available reference implementation in Python.
 Developed by the German Neuroinformatics Node, its design was oriented along the needs of Neuroscientific metadata, but its generic approach makes it applicable to any scientific field.